Practice, Program, Policy: A step-wise approach to foster wellbeing at work

 Creating a culture of well-being within an organization is a big job and takes time, money and support.
 Recently, I was introduced to a new concept from the not-for-profit world, "Pledge the Practice, Pass the Policy."

-Even if you don’t have money or organization-wide support, you can personally start to make small changes today.
+Even if you don't have the money or organization-wide support, you can personally start to make small changes today.
 As these practices take hold, you can then begin to implement programs to engage employees.
-All the while, you can be working behind the scenes to gather support, develop guidelines and formally adopt policies that will integrate those practices into your workplace culture to make healthier choices and behaviors the norm.
+All the while, you can be working behind the scenes to gather support, develop guidelines and formally adopt policies that will integrate those practices into your workplace culture to make healthier choices.

 Let's examine a step-wise approach to fostering wellbeing with progressively increasing requirements of time, money and organizational buy-in.